jigoshop/jigoshop/readme.txt

 == Changelog ==

+= 1.9.1 - 2014-05-12 =
+* Fix: Checking for shipping and billing state and country correctness.
 = 1.9 - 2014-05-12 =
 * New: Jigoshop Web Optimisation System - ability to combine CSS and JavaScript into a single files.
 * New: Brand new look of Jigoshop Dashboard.